PeterVranken/linNet-overview/README.md

 [linNet-userGuide.pdf](linNet-userGuide.pdf "linNet manual"), located here at GitHub for reference.

-The source code of linNet is hosted at Google Code; please see
+The source code of linNet is hosted at SourceForge; please see
-<http://code.google.com/p/linnet/>.
-There, you will also find download
+<https://sourceforge.net/projects/linnet-svn/>.
+There, you will also find
-buttons for ready-to-use distributions with manual, samples and executable binaries for Windows and Linux.
+download buttons for ready-to-use distributions with manual, samples and executable binaries for Windows and Linux.
 Mac users will have to compile the software, the makefile and source code files are prepared to do so.

 linNet means "linear network".
 It founds on a symbolic solver for linear equation systems.
 There's no way to model any non linear effects